Symbux/Turbo/README.md

 ## Future Development

-* [ORM](https://www.npmjs.com/package/@symbux/orm) - An ORM for data management in MongoDB and MySQL.
-* [DiscordPlugin](#) - A discord plugin, that offers SSO (single sign on) to discord with built-in bot support using the new slash commands.
 * [Turbo CLI](#) - A command line interface for Turbo, to install plugins, boilerplate plugin projects and automate building and deploying Turbo applications.
 * [UiPlugin](#) - A pre-built Vue based SSR framework for writing user interfaces for the framework (allowing other plugins to extend it).
 * [AuctionPlugin](#) - A plugin to support auction systems, using commission, timed, and live bidding (Extends UI Plugin).